markolo25/PeerSync/README.md

 - In order to delete a file, we use the FileNotFoundException that occurs when we delete a local file and handle it by performaing a Remote Method Invocation, to delete the file in the other nodes.

 - For modifying files we add the modified file as if it was a new file, and is sent to the other nodes, and is then added to the proposed list, and when compared to currently tracked files, the old peerFile having a relativeDirectory, and md5 has that is no longer present is deleted off of the tracked files.

+### Answers to recommended considerations since I don't know what else to talk about.

+- How does the client discover other clients on the network?

+    - Clients find each other by performing UDP broadcast, the node that broadcasts is known by the other nodes.

+- How does the client deal with files of the same name, but different contents?
+Different timestamps?

+    - Due to how modfications are implemented, the node who last saved will determine the state of the file in other nodes.
+Files with the same name can co-exist as long as they are in different directories, as we track their directory relative to the sync folder, and their md5.

+- How does the client determine which files to sync in which order.

+ -